• 0

 Using timber sleepers for raised beds is a popular option.
 Not only because they require little in way of assembly, but they last for years, with care for decades!
 Timber sleepers or railway sleepers allow you to build rectangular raised beds quickly.

-The standard dimensions for a timber sleeper are: 250mm wide by 100mm high (or thick) by 2.6m long.
-Meaning the longest you can make a raised bed without having to tie it together is 2.6m.
+The standard dimensions for a timber sleeper are 250mm wide by 100mm high (or thick) by 2.6m long.
+This means the longest you can make a raised bed without having to tie it together is 2.6m.

 In 2024, a timber sleeper costs around £25 per sleeper, making it a cost-effective option for raised bed construction.